octo-woapi/api-with-rails/README.md

 # api-with-rails
 🛤 Sample API with Ruby on Rails

+⚠️ Work in progress - Not useful for now

 # README

 This README would normally document whatever steps are necessary to get the